Skip to main content

 Pending List

-Pending flights can be inserted prior to departure, allowing any required delay to be absorbed on the ground rather than in the air.
+Pending flights can be manually activated early, allowing any required delay to be absorbed on the ground rather than in the air.

-Flights not tracking via a feeder fix also appear in the pending list and must be manually inserted.
+Flights not tracking via a feeder fix cannot be automatically activated and must be manually activated.

 The Processing Cycle